Break Glass for Cash: A Micro Business Reality

 2. Your payment terms are working against you.

 You finish a project.
 You send the invoice.
 And then… nothing.
 For 30, 45, even 60 days.
 Meanwhile, your own bills, taxes and expenses don’t wait.
-This mismatch creates an artificial cash drought, one that can derail growth and cause needless anxiety, even when you're profitable on paper.
+This mismatch creates a cash drought, one that can derail growth and cause needless anxiety, even when you're profitable on paper.

 Solution: Tighten your terms.
 Offer early payment incentives.
 Or, for recurring services, switch to upfront billing.
 Make it easy for clients to pay quickly by setting clear expectations and using automated reminders.
 The faster the cash comes in, the more breathing space you create.